Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Empirical Illustration

-The descriptive statistics of our data set are reported in table \ref{tab:summary}.
-The average participation rate is 72 \% in the full sample and 65 \% for women who change their labor-force participation decision at least once.
-We refer to the latter group as movers.
-Further, the group of women who never participate is the smallest and most different from the other groups.
-On average, this group is older, more likely to be married, and prefers to live in the west instead of the east.
+The average participation rate is 73 \% in the full sample and 67 \% for the group of movers who change their labour force participation decision at least once.
+The group of women who never participate is the smallest and most different from the other groups.
+On average, this group is older, more likely to be married, and lives in Western Germany.
 Contrary, women who always participate have less children and live in smaller households.
-Note that identification in binary choice models with two-way error component is solely based on the group of movers, which consist of 5,346 women observed for roughly 13 time periods on average.
-Because our model specification requires to estimate roughly 5,400 fixed effects, it is a suitable candidate for the application of our algorithms.
+The full sample comprises 97,465 observations and consists of 6,241 women observed for a maximum of 28 years.
+As some households drop out of the \textit{GSOEP} and are replaced by new ones, this leads to a pattern of missing data similar to \textit{Pattern 2} in the simulation study.
+On average, we observe each woman for roughly 16 years, or each year we observe about 3,481 women.